Bob Dees

 Robert Leslie Dees (September 26, 1929 – July 5, 1997) was an American professional football defensive tackle in the National Football League (NFL) who played for the Green Bay Packers.
-Dees played collegiate ball for Southwest Missouri State University before being selected by the Los Angeles Rams in the 18th round of the 1952 NFL draft.
+Dees played collegiate ball for Southwest Missouri State University before being selected 217th overall by the Los Angeles Rams in the 18th round of the 1952 NFL draft.
 He played in the NFL for one season, in 1952.